enriqc3/CMPS-3240-Benchmarking/README.md

 * `make`
 * `git`

 `odin.cs.csubak.edu` has these already installed.
-If you're on Ubuntu/Debian, run: ```sudo apt-get install build-essential && sudo apt-get install git```  which should install these three things. *If using `odin.cs.csubak.edu` you should not need to install additional programs.* There is a makefile that will help with compiling the code.
-For this lab manual I'm assuming you've worked with make files before.
-If you haven't, the `makefile` included in this repository is simple enough to learn off of.
-Take the time to read the comments if this is your first time.
+If you're on Ubuntu/Debian, run: ```sudo apt-get install build-essential && sudo apt-get install git```  which should install these three things.

+This course will use Makefiles to automate compiling your code.
+For this lab manual I'm assuming you've worked with Make before.
+If you haven't, the `makefile` included in this repository is simple enough to learn from.
+Take time to read the comments if this is your first time with Make.

 ### Compatability